Donald Trump Slams Anthony Scaramucci

 Since leaving the White House, Scaramucci has indeed become somewhat of a cable news regular.
 He has, however, refrained from directly insulting Trump, stopping short of calling him racist.

-For instance, as Politico reported, in a July BBC interview the former official suggested that the president could be “turning into” a racist, while discussing his Twitter attacks on four progressive congresswomen of color; Representatives Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Rashida Tlaib of Michigan, and Ayanna Pressley of Massachusetts.
+For instance, as Politico reported, in a July BBC interview, the former official suggested that the president could be “turning into” a racist, while discussing his Twitter attacks on four progressive congresswomen of color; Representatives Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Rashida Tlaib of Michigan, and Ayanna Pressley of Massachusetts.

-Scaramucci has also discussed Trump’s attacks on Democratic Representative Elijah Cummings, defending his former boss against accusations of racism.
+Scaramucci has also discussed Trump’s attacks on Democratic Rep. Elijah Cummings, defending his former boss against accusations of racism.

 As previously reported by The Inquisitr, the former White House official said in early August that Trump is “really not a racist,” arguing that the president is simply not a person who apologizes, and suggesting that he has doubled down on his attacks on non-white Democrats because those close to him are not brave enough to suggest that he stops.